 "No helmet radios?"

-"Patience, staff sergeant.
-They'll be issued, but I'll give you get a short block of instruction on this new model.
-It's basically the same, but in addition to the Push-To-Talk button, there's a switch where you can activate the VOX."
+"Patience, Staff Sergeant.
+They'll be issued, but I'll give you a short block of instructions on this new model.
+It's basically the same, but in addition to the push-to-talk button, there's a switch where you can activate the VOX."

 "Voice Operated Switch.
 I heard it was going to be put on the radios."

 I was intrigued by this addition to the radio.
-To be able to talk during a firefight, without letting go of the rifle to push a button, puts a new level of communication and control in the hands of the soldier.
-The ability to listen to the men's comments, hear what they're experiencing first hand, and being able to respond to their needs immediately was immeasurable.
+To be able to talk during a firefight, without letting go of the rifle to push a button, put a new level of communication and control in the hands of the soldier.
+The ability to listen to the men's comments, hear what they were experiencing first hand, and being able to respond to their needs immediately was immeasurable.

 "Here's the switch."
 Sergeant Wright pointed to the setting.
 "Push this way for the voice-operated-switch, and this way for push-to-talk."

 "Sergeant Wright, this is way too confusing for me.
 I don't think I can figure it out."

 "Adapt, Staff Sergeant," Captain Ibanez said from the door behind me.

 "Yes, sir; I was being sarcastic."

 The captain gave me an amused snort before turning to leave.

 "If you think you can handle the radio, put the M16s in the weapons rack on the truck," Sergeant Wright said.

 "Not on ammo duty.
 You'll need to keep your hands free to load the truck and help set up at the range.
 When we're ready, we'll go the ammo bunkers and draw our ammo."

 "Do you and your driver need to qualify?"
 I asked.